RutgersGRID/lambertvillexr/README.md

   - If set to `true`, then the demos will not be built.
 This should be enabled for production builds.
 - `META_URL`
   - If set, then all social media previews will link to this URL.
 This should be set for production builds.
+- `STORYMAP_URL
+  - If set, then the story map url on the site will link to this URL.
+This should be set for production builds.

 #### Site URLs